 Chop the onion, garlic, tomato, sweet pepper, carrot, cho cho, thyme and scallion.
 Add to the meat and mix well.

 Place the thyme and scallion on top of the meat and leave to marinate overnight or for as long as possible.

-When ready to cook, heat the oil in the pot on a high heat.
+Heat the oil in the pot on a high heat.

-Stir the vegetables and then add back in the chicken pieces and any juices that have accumulated in the bowl
+Stir the vegetables and then add back in the chicken pieces and any juices that have accumulated in the bowl.

 Stir again so that it is mixed well and then add in the water.

 Drop in your scotch bonnet pepper(s) and bay leaves, stir and then leave to simmer on a medium high heat for 10 minutes.